All posts Talk to Flora

+An after-hours HVAC lead is not calling to browse.
 Their AC is out.
 Their heat stopped working.
 Water is pooling under the unit.
-They want to know two things fast:
+They want to know two things fast: did someone answer, and can this company actually help today.

 That is why the script matters.